xdv/divvyd-historical-database/README.md

 | `result` | String | The value `success` indicates that this is a successful response. |
 | `rate`   | Number | The requested exchange rate, or `0` if the exchange rate could not be determined. |

-All exchange rates are calcuated by converting the base currency and counter currency to XRP.
+All exchange rates are calcuated by converting the base currency and counter currency to XDV.

 The rate is derived from the volume weighted average over the calendar day specified, averaged with the volume weighted average of the last 50 trades within the last 14 days.